ansh/jiffyreader.com/README.md

   - [Configure vscode to run the project when it is opened](#configure-vscode-to-run-the-project-when-it-is-opened)
   - [Release a new version](#release-a-new-version)

 # Installation Instructions

 ## Chrome

   > Download via [Chrome Store](https://chrome.google.com/webstore/detail/jiffy-reader/lljedihjnnjjefafchaljkhbpfhfkdic) or follow the instructions below

-  1. Click [here](https://github.com/ansh/jiffyreader.com/releases/latest/download/jiffyReader-chrome.zip) to download the latest `jiffyReader-chrome.zip` release
+  1. Click [here](https://github.com/ansh/jiffyreader.com/releases/latest/download/jiffyReader-chrome-prod.zip) to download the latest `jiffyReader-chrome-prod.zip` release
   2. Extract the file
   3. Open Chrome
   4. Enter `chrome://extensions`  in the address bar